How to install and use the LibX Concordia browser extension

-LibX Concordia is a browser extension for Firefox that keeps Concordia Libraries' resources a few keystrokes away no matter where you are wandering on the web.
+LibX Concordia is a browser extension for Firefox and Chrome that keeps Concordia Libraries' resources a few keystrokes away no matter where you are wandering on the web.
 With LibX installed, you can use features such as your mouse's right-click button and a toolbar search box to quickly or automatically do things like: